 For your own privacy protection, we encourage you to maintain anti-virus and other malware protection software on your computers and other devices, and to maintain your own measures to protect your personal information.
 Please do not include sensitive personal information in any e-mails you may send to us, including payment card information.

-We encourage you to be careful about whom you give personal data to.
-Regarding sensitive personal data, such as payment card information, or passport numbers or log-in details, we will only ask you for such information in person or through our website, or by telephone in connection with a booking you make or made.
-If you are ever in doubt about who is contacting you, asking for information, or why, please do not provide the information.
-Instead, contact us directly to inquire about the request for information.
-Please let us know if someone purports to contact you in other circumstances, using our name.
+We also encourage you to be careful about who you give personal information to.
+We never contact you to ask you for sensitive personal information, such as payment card information, or sensitive personal information such as passport numbers or log-in details, and we will only ask you for such information in person or through our website, or by telephone in connection with a booking you are making or have made.
+Please let us know if you someone purports to contact you in our name.